dvdmtw98/notes/My Vault/Cloud Service Providers/Common Concepts/Cloud Deployment Model.md

 |Utilize existing infrastructure|IT skills and expertise are mandatory|
 |Meet any security requirement||

-### Cross Cloud
+### Multi Cloud

 Uses multiple cloud providers
-Also called as "multi-cloud" or "hybrid-cloud"
+Also called as "cross-cloud" or "hybrid-cloud"

 ---